jkomoros/CASsim/README.md

 - `name`: `<string` - A name for the state, to refer to later with resetTo.
 - `resetTo`: `<string>` - Resets the state to the state at the named previous state.
 The named state must exist, and must be BEFORE this one.
 - `repeat`: `<integer>` - If set, will repeat this block in place that many times to save you from having to type it a lot.
 Useful for lots of grow blocks.
-- `gif`: `<string> or true` - If set, this frame will be marked to be rolled up into the gif.
+- `gif`: `<object> or <string> or true` - If set, this frame will be marked to be rolled up into the gif.
 Each unique string will denote a different named gif. true defaults to 'default'.
+If an object, it should have the shape of gifParameters below.
+Only one gifParameters per gif needs to be set; the rest can just use a string of the same name.
 All frames for a given gif must be the same size (scale and setSize) or the gif won't be saved.
 Frames tagged to be included in a gif will not have a transparent background (otherwise the variable alpha looks weird).
 - `grow`: `<non-falsey-value>` - Grows all of the active cells into a legal neighbor.
 See growParameters below for more values that can be passed in an object.
 - `generate`: `<non-falsey-value>` - Generates a new map of values in the map.
 See generateParameters below for more values that can be passed in an object.

+**gifParameters**:
+- `name` - `string` If providing an object, name is required.
+This will be the name of the gif output, and also how other frames can denote they are part of the same gif by providing `gif: <string>`.
+- `repeat` - `<integer>` Defaults to 0.
+How many repeats to have in the gif. -1 is no repeat, 0 is infinite, and any other positive integer is repeat count.
+- `delay` - `<integer>` Defaults to 150.
+How many ms to wait between frames in the gif.

 **growParameters**:
 - `seed`: `string` - A string to use as seed.
 If you don't like the result you're getting at a step, provide a different seed.
 If the boolean true is provided, it will operate non deterministically.